Sauravroy34/amfoss-task/task_05/readme.md

 # Hypertext Mockup Language

-this challenge was little bit tough for me since i didnt had any idea about html and css so i had to spend some hours learning those it took me approximately 4 days to complete this tasks
+This challenge was little bit tough for me since i didnt had any idea about html and css so i had to spend some hours learning those it took me approximately 4 days to complete this tasks